 Psychologists encourage daters to challenge the norm by assuming that in order to get the guy, you have to play hard to get.
 In fact, by playing hard to get, you could be worsening your chances!

-Here are seven tips to follow that psychologists use while dating that work for them every time.
+Seven tips to follow that psychologists use while dating that work for them every time

 1. Create that incredible first impression even before you meet.